meg768/rpi-ws281x/README.md

 - 2025-10-06 - Added gamma corrections using the jgarff C-library and added support for RGBW strips.
 - 2025-10-07 - Updated documentation and examples.
+- 2025-10-09 - Added **convertRGBtoWRGB** to configuration.
+Experimental.